 Trail Running Shoes with Boa S-1 Technology

-Just last week, we saw Tour de France rider David Millar showing off his Specialized S-Works shoe (pictured right) with a Boa lacing system in a TV interview.
+Just last week, we saw Tour de France rider David Millar showing off his Specialized S-Works shoe (pictured right) with a Boa lacing system in a TV interview [broken link removed].
 During the interview, Nic Sims, the head of Specialized Global Marketing, debuted Specialized’s spring 2010 elite cycling shoe with a brand new Boa technology, the S1 reel system.
 Unlike the current Boa lacing system, which tightens incrementally but must be fully released to loosen the lacing, the S1 is a “lefty-loosy, righty-tighty” system, as Boa Technology’s Marketing Manager, Garett Graubins describes it.